rrra/www/content/post/2021/rrra-hamfest-featured-on-arrl-homepage.md

 tags = [ "ARRL", "Hamfest" ]
 moreText = "View The Image"
 +++
-The 2021 RRRA Hamfest is currently featured in the image scroller on the [ARRL home page](https://www.arrl.org/) along with the QSO Today Virtual Ham Expo, the Huntsville Hamfest, and the Northeast HamXposition.
+The 2021 RRRA Hamfest was featured in the image scroller on the [ARRL home page](https://www.arrl.org/) along with the QSO Today Virtual Ham Expo, the Huntsville Hamfest, and the Northeast HamXposition.
 <!--more-->